yacinecheikh/nvim-config/README.md

 ### LSP

 LSP servers are managed by the Mason plugin.
-To manage LSP servers, run `:Mason`
+To manage LSP servers, simply run `:Mason`.

+### Package manager

+The package manager used is Lazy.nvim.
+To manage plugins and update them, run `:Lazy` and press `U`.

+### Key mappings

+Most of the key mappings are kept by default.
+The key mappings I defined are written in `init.lua`.
+They all start by a comma (`,`) and use no special key combination (Ctrl, Shift, Meta).

+For autocompletions, I tried configure everything the same way as other IDEs, with Tab/Shift-Tab to navigate, and Enter (CR) to confirm.